Inspired by Velvet Buzzsaw, We Bring You 7 More Movies About Art

-After the recent release of Netflix’s art horror film Velvet Buzzsaw, which made the art world scream, we decided to bring you a list of movies about art which feature art as a central theme.
+After the recent release of Netflix’s art horror film Velvet Buzzsaw, which made the art world scream, we decided to bring you a list of movies to watch about art which feature art as a central theme.
 Also, be sure to check out our lists of must-see art history movies, artist biopics, artist documentaries and Street art movies.

 Velvet Buzzsaw, 2019

 Netflix has released a creepy new film which premiered at the 2019 Sundance Film Festival and everybody’s talking about it.
-The latest work by Dan Gilroy, the author of Nightcrawler, Velvet Buzzsaw is a story about a feared critic, an icy gallery owner and an ambitious assistant who snap up a stash of paintings by the recently deceased painter – with dire consequences.
+The latest work by Dan Gilroy, the author of Nightcrawler, Velvet Buzzsaw is a story about a feared critic, an icy gallery owner and an ambitious assistant who snap up a stash of paintings by the recently deceased artist – with dire consequences.

 Featuring an all-star cast which includes Jack Gyllenhaal, Rene Russo and John Malkovich, the film is a horror-thriller set in the high stakes contemporary art world where a dying wish of a hermit painter to remain anonymous is ignored and his paintings become immediately exploited by the art market.
 As a consequence, the paintings of the late artist become deadly.
-The character of the painter is loosely based on a janitor and outsider painter Henry Darger, whose works brought fortune to his landlords after his death, while Gyllenhaal commented that he based much of his character, the critic Morf Vandewalt, on real-life art critic Jerry Saltz.
+The character of the painter is loosely based on life and work of a janitor and outsider artist Henry Darger, whose works brought fortune to his landlords after his death, while Gyllenhaal commented that he based much of his character, the critic Morf Vandewalt, on real-life art critic Jerry Saltz.